This post is the fourteenth in a series, “Lessons from my Father, Lewis Marler,” who lived from 1921-1998.

 I learned from my father that one could love again, even after a terrible grief.
 Both he and Jimmie took a risk in life to give love a second chance.
 Jimmie was and is a gift to me as my stepmom.
 She gave me the time and space to call her whatever I wanted, and so I chose to call her by her first name for a long time in those early years.
 She told me, “I’m not trying to replace your mother, no one can do that.
 I’m just trying to be a loving adult in your life.”

-And my dad and Jimmie’s relationship also gave me the courage after my divorce in 1996 to eventually marry a beautiful woman with a double first name, Mary Bea, who also happened to have two children, Brendan (12) and Kiki (11) in 2004.
-She, too, is seven years young than I.
+And my dad and Jimmie’s relationship also gave me the courage after my divorce in 1996 to eventually marry a beautiful woman with a double first name like my mother’s (Martha Lou).
+Mary Bea also happened to have two children, Brendan (12) and Kiki (11) in 2004.
+And she, too, is seven years young than I am.

 Thank you Dad and Mom for showing me how a stepfamily can work, and for teaching me that love deserves a second chance.